The Meaning of Joy & 3 Ways to Feel More Joy

 Take out your journal and think of a time when you felt some feelings of joy.
 Make a list and expound on the experience in your journal.
 (If you can’t think of anything, then I want you to imagine how it would feel if you were in a joyful experience.)

-What about it this event brought you joy?
+- What about this event brought you joy?

-If you could give a metaphor description of who you were at this time, what would it be? (examples could be perhaps an animal, color, a specific character or person, or more "me" etc…)
+- If you could give a metaphorical description of who you were at this time, what would it be? (examples could be perhaps an animal, a color, a specific character or person, or more "me" etc…)

-How do you share it with others safely?
+- How do you share it safely with others?

-Be aware of the feelings doing this evokes in you, either negative or positive.
+- Be aware of the feelings this evokes in you, either negative or positive.

-If all you feel is anxiety or negative feelings do EFT-Tapping to tap those negative feelings down to a zero.
-If they are overwhelming, I encourage you to see a practitioner whom you feel comfortable with, who can help you discover what may be causing the overwhelm and heal it.
+If all you feel is anxiety or negative feelings, do EFT-Tapping to tap those negative feelings down to zero.
+If they are overwhelming, I encourage you to see a practitioner with whom you feel comfortable, who can help you identify what may be causing the overwhelm and negative feelings, and support you in healing.

 Journal about it and delve into how those feelings can be used for further discovery, either about you or about others.